Prepare your Swamp Cooler for the winter

 Step 3: Drain all the water out of your swamp cooler or evaporative cooler:

 You must make sure that you remove these mineral deposits and sediments.
-Otherwise, they will block the pipelines of your swamp cooler or evaporative cooler, making it almost impossible to get it started at once during the summer season.
-If you leave the dust inside the pan of your swamp cooler or evaporative cooler, it will turn into fungus, algae, mold, and mildew.
-At the same time, the water which will stay stagnant throughout the winter season will create a lot of corrosion on the metallic parts of your swamp cooler or evaporative cooler and lead to rust.
+Otherwise, they will block the pipelines of your swamp cooler or evaporative cooler, making it almost impossible to start it at once during summer.
+If you leave the dust inside your swamp cooler or evaporative cooler pan, it will turn into fungus, algae, mold, and mildew.
+At the same time, the water, which will stay stagnant throughout the winter season, will create a lot of corrosion on the metallic parts of your swamp cooler or evaporative cooler and lead to rust.

-It would be best if you remembered to leave the drains open throughout the winter season, so in case any rainwater enters your swamp cooler or evaporative cooler, it can at once flow out instead of getting collected and leading to the growth of fungus, algae, mold, and mildew.
+It would be best if you remembered to leave the drains open throughout the winter season.
+This way, in case any rainwater enters your swamp cooler or evaporative cooler, it can immediately flow out instead of collecting and leading to the growth of fungus, algae, mold, and mildew.

 Step 4: Change the pads of your swamp cooler or evaporative cooler:

 It's not only the fan and pan of your swamp cooler or an evaporative cooler full of mineral deposits.
-The cooling pads can also be fully covered by many thick layers of mineral deposits, dust, dirt, debris, and spider webs.
+Many thick layers of mineral deposits, dust, dirt, debris, and spider webs can fully cover the cooling pads.
 It would be best if you never left these dirty cooling pads on your swamp cooler or evaporative cooler throughout the winter season because they can speed up the rusting of metal.
 It might sound like an economical decision to install the new cooling pads the next summer season when you want to use your swamp cooler or evaporative cooler again.

 But you cannot leave your swamp cooler or evaporative cooler without any cooling pads for the winter season because it will allow the rainwater to collect inside it.
 So you must order new cooling pads and install them before the winterization.